courtenay/caldav/README.txt

 It implements digest auth (instead of basic) and grabs individual .ics files because I couldn't find a way to see prop/caldav:calendar-data in the feed.

-It makes a ton of assumptions :)
+It makes a ton of assumptions and I have no idea what I'm doing here, but it works well enough for now.
+Also: tests are all busted.

 Requirements: